SierraDev/Responsive-Website/README.md

 # Responsive-Website
-Responsive web-page created with HTML, CSS, and minimal Javascript for Parallax Effect.
+Responsive web-page created with HTML, CSS, and minimal JQuery for Parallax Effect.